 Rebalance

-Rebalancing helps you realign your portfolio positions with your model – a model portfolio or an investment plan.
-The system compares portfolios with the model and generates trade orders for positions that deviated outside the minimum and maximum thresholds specified in the model.
+Rebalancing helps you align your portfolio positions with your model – a model portfolio, investment plan, strategy or the shares you specify.
+The system compares portfolios with the target model and generates trade orders for positions that deviated outside the minimum and maximum thresholds specified in the model.

-Before you rebalance, read about the general rebalancing logic below.
-Decide which rebalancing approach to choose: conservative rebalance, full rebalance, full rebalance including outstanding orders, exchange, invest cash, cover for cash, and model change (see Rebalance methods).
+Before you rebalance, read about the rebalance logic below.
+Decide which rebalance method to choose: conservative rebalance, full rebalance, full rebalance including outstanding orders, exchange, invest cash, cover for cash, and model change (see Choose rebalance method).
 Once you chose the approach, select the rebalancing parameters and run rebalancing: define the affected portfolios, select the portfolio positions and accounts to include in the run, and specify the rebalancing and trade order generation parameters.
-See the instructions in Rebalance portfolios against a model portfolio, Rebalance portfolios against an investment plan , and the field descriptions in Rebalance window.
+See the instructions in

 Rebalance logic